bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 In some instances, it is desirable to stack lines that are aligned on a common index (e.g. time series of percentages).
 The |vline_stack| and |hline_stack|
 convenience methods can be used to accomplish this.
-Note the these methods stack columns from an explicity supplied ``ColumnDataSource`` (see the section :ref:`userguide_data` for more information
+Note that these methods stack columns from an explicitly supplied ``ColumnDataSource`` (see the section :ref:`userguide_data` for more information.

 .. bokeh-plot:: docs/user_guide/examples/plotting_vline_stack.py
     :source-position: above